 CSC 280, Introduction to computer science.
 This courses focused on introduction to programing and problem solving using Python.

-Music plays an important role in my life.
+My main interest other than science is music.
 Trained mostly in classical music, I play the piano and the harpsichord.
 I am always interested in playing chamber music with other musicians, especially vocalists and string musicians.

 DC has vibrant concert series.
 I especially like chamber music in small venues.
 My favorite contemporary classical/world music series in town are: